socialhubio/socialhub-dev/docs/inbox/ticket-api.md

 sidebar_label: Ticket
 ---

 The SocialHub Ticket API allows the creation of Custom Tickets for Custom Channels.
-By default these Tickets will only have network-agnostic Actions available.
-Actions that require changes to be made on the network (eg. Replies made to a Ticket), must be configured in the Channels Manifest.
-If a WebHook is configured, it will receive information about executed Ticket Actions as Events.
+By default these Tickets will only have [network-agnostic Actions](#receiving-ticket-action-events) available.
+Actions that require changes to be made on the network (eg. Replies made to a Ticket), must be configured in the [Manifest](../general/manifest-api#inboxticketactions).
+If a [WebHook](../webhooks) is configured, it will receive information about executed Ticket Actions as Events.

 ## Creating Tickets